openmultiplayer/web/docs/scripting/resources/vehicleinformationtypes.md

 | `VEHICLE_MODEL_INFO_REAR_BUMPER_Z`    | Height of the rear bumper.
 [GetVehicleModelInfo](../functions/GetVehicleModelInfo) will only return the Z value when used |

 \* These values are calculated from the pivot (usually the center) of the vehicle.

-## Related Functions

-- [GetVehicleModelInfo](../functions/GetVehicleModelInfo): Retrieve information about a specific vehicle model such as the size or position of seats.